 We were formed and commenced operations in late 2011.
 We are a Maryland corporation and completed our initial public offering (the "IPO") in May 2012.
 We have elected and qualified to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes under the Internal Revenue Code of 1986, as amended (the "Code"), commencing with our taxable year ended December 31, 2012.
-We are externally managed by our Manager pursuant to the terms of a management agreement.
+We generally will not be subject to U.S. federal income taxes on our REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gains, to the extent that we annually distribute all of our REIT taxable income to stockholders and comply with various other requirements as a REIT.
+We also operate our business in a manner that will permit us to maintain our exemption from registration under the Investment Company Act of 1940, as amended (the "1940 Act").